jackyzha0/jackyzha0.github.io/content/thoughts/idea list.md

 	- We like sunset because it's the only time we see the cosmos move
 - Essays
 	- Aesthetics as a heuristic for non obvious optimality
-	- Forgetting things makes the things you do actually know/remember important
 	- Arguments against complete dominance of cloud based compute rental akin to anti home rental arguments
 	- Why Minecraft
 		- https://minecraft.fandom.com/wiki/End_Poem#End_quote